HumanSignal/label-studio/docs/source/guide/storage.md

 If you want to use a revocable method to grant Label Studio access to your Amazon S3 bucket, use an IAM role and its temporary security credentials instead of an access key ID and secret.
 This added layer of security is only available in Label Studio Enterprise.
 For more details about security in Label Studio and Label Studio Enterprise, see [Secure Label Studio](security.html).

 #### Set up an IAM role in Amazon AWS

 Set up an IAM role in Amazon AWS to use with Label Studio.

-1. In the Label Studio UI, open the **Organization** page to get an `External ID` to use for the IAM role creation in Amazon AWS.
+1. In the Label Studio UI, open the **Organization** page to get a `External ID` to use for the IAM role creation on Amazon AWS.
 You must be an administrator to view the Organization page.
-2. Follow the [Amazon AWS documentation to create an IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) in your AWS account. <br/>Make sure to require an external ID and do not require multi-factor authentication when you set up the role.
-Select an existing permissions policy, or create one that allows programmatic access to the bucket.
+2. Follow the [Amazon AWS documentation to create an IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) in your AWS account. <br/> Make sure to require an external ID and do not require multi-factor authentication when you set up the role.
+Select an existing permissions' policy, or create one that allows programmatic access to the bucket.
 3. Create a trust policy using the external ID.
 Use the following example:
 ```json
 {